josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Literally, that's it.
 One tiny feature.
 The whole thing's been "hacked and butchered" because they just chose to modify one tiny detail.

 Of all Matt's spurious claims, this one might be the one that reeks the most of absolute made-up bullshit.
-WP Engine will just turn on revisions if you want them to, but that's beside the point. _It's open-source software_!
+WP Engine will just turn on revisions if you want them to, but that's beside the point.

+First, if I decide to build something with, say, Laravel, but decide there's one feature I want to turn off, I'm not "hacking and butchering" Laravel.
+That's obviously ridiculous.

+Second, pretty much all hosts limit revisions in some way or another anyway, because they take up a ton of memory and most people don't really need them that bad.

+And third, _it's open-source software_!
 You don't get to tell people how they use it!
-Besides, pretty much all hosts limit revisions in some way or another.

 We could also get into the utter hypocrisy that many of WordPress.com's plans do far, far, _far_ more invasive modifications of WordPress core (_you can't even install themes and plugins, FFS!_), but again, that's all beside the point.
 It's open-source.
 They can do that.
 Anyone can.
 It's in the license.
 This claim is clearly total garbage.